Announcements

 Aim

-To encourage and support healthcare professionals’ entry into infection research, subsequent research activity and research career progression
+To encourage and support entry into infection research, subsequent research activity and research career progression

 Objectives

-- To facilitate networking and research opportunities for the target population
+• To facilitate networking and research opportunities for the target audience

 ECR Committee